Share this publication

 How to get to the Hlinecko Region?

-The closest airport to Hlinsko is Pardubice (PED) is about 29 kms away.
+The closest airport to Hlinsko is Pardubice (PED) which is about 29 kms away.
 Of course you could always fly to Prague to Václav Havel Airport Prague.
 It is about 150 km away and takes about two hours to reach by car, train or bus.
+For European rail tickets please go here.

 Where to stay in the Hlinecko Region?

-You can check out some accommodation options here.
+You can check out some accommodation deals here.

 Take a Tour!